jayj/cycnus/readme.md

 A light child theme for the [Socially Awkward](http://wordpress.org/themes/socially-awkward) media theme.

-Besides the light colours, it adds the gorgeous Libre Baskerville font and support for a custom background.
+Besides the light colours, it changes the heading font and adds support for a custom background.

 #### Screenshot and demo